Chapter 16:

 “Right.”

 "Hmm.
-How do you maintain your figure when this lean?
+How do you maintain your figure when you're this lean?
 Do you secretly train or something?"

 "I do train.
 But it's nothing out of the ordinary.
 I do my daily run.
 Visit the gym when I'm not sucked in this shit show we call a life.
-And I love veggies."
+I'm a bit disciplined with my food."

 "You're way better than me."

-she rubs his body, under the pretext of feeling his muscles while the advisor scrambled around for a nice fit.
+She rubbed his body, under the pretext of feeling his muscles, while the advisor scrambled around for a nice fit.

 "Let's start with this one." she started with the first outfit.
-This was a two piece suit of splendid, it gave off the aesthetic of a pro gambler.
+This was a two-piece suit of splendor; silver dots carefully placed on the blazer.
+It screamed extravegance and honestly, it gave off the aesthetic of a pro gambler.
 The gold shades only added to this.

 "This is the one."